Link: Apply now for The Platinum Card® from American Express

 The lounges have hot food, cocktails, and some even have complimentary spa treatments (though these have largely been suspended for now due to coronavirus).

-Currently, US locations include Charlotte, Dallas, Houston, Las Vegas, Los Angeles, Miami, New York LaGuardia, New York JFK, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
-There’s also a Centurion Lounge in Hong Kong, and some other American Express branded lounges at other airports.
+Currently, US locations include Charlotte, Dallas, Denver Houston, Las Vegas, Los Angeles, Miami, New York LaGuardia, New York JFK, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
+There are also some international Centurion Lounges, including in Hong Kong and London.

 Priority Pass Membership

-The Amex Platinum Card offers a Priority Pass membership (enrollment required), which gives you access to 1,300+ lounges around the world.
+The Amex Platinum Card offers a Priority Pass membership, which gives you access to 1,300+ lounges around the world.
 Lounge networks don’t get much more comprehensive than this.
 Do note that those with the Amex Platinum don’t get access to Priority Pass restaurants.

 Plaza Premium Lounge Access

 The Amex Platinum offers access to Plaza Premium Lounges.
 Just present your Amex Platinum card and you’ll be admitted, and you can even bring one guest with you at no additional cost.
-This is hugely valuable, as Plaza Premium has dozens of lounges around the world.
+This is hugely valuable, as Plaza Premium has dozens of lounges around the world, which are among the highest quality contract lounges you’ll find.

 Select Lufthansa Lounge Access